OSobky/speech-recognition-AWS/README.md

 ### Model Evaluation and Testing

 For training and testing tracking we used Tensorboard with SageMaker Studio.
 Please refer to the figures below for the training and test metrics.
-As the main goal of this project is not the model accuracy, we will not dive deep into the model evaluations
+As the main goal of this project is not the model accuracy, we will not dive deep into the model evaluations.

-#### Training and Testing accuracy
+#### Training/Testing accuracy  and Confusion Matrix

 <!-- <div>
 <figure align="left">